z0on/GO_MWU/README.md

 	containing "good candidates", which is a good way to summarize the whole GO content of the experiment.
 Note that 'absValue' parameter does not affect statistics and serves just the illustrative purpose.
-In the Fisher-test mode (binary significance measure) the colors are not used; specify absValue=0.5 to make the script display the fraction of significant genes (measure = 1) within a GO category.
+In the Fisher-test mode (binary significance measure) and signed WGCNA module analysis the colors are not used; in that case specify absValue=0.001 to make the script display the fraction of genes with non-zero measure within a GO category.

 -	The legend giving the correspondence of the fonts to significance thresholds.
 The method corrects the p-values using Benjamini-Hochberg false discovery rate procedure except when analyzing WGCNA modules; in that case the false discovery rate is determined from ten permutations where significance measures are randomly shuffled among genes.